 Hello and welcome to the November 2015 Edition of Monthly Roundups.

-In this roundup we will cover the most popular articles on the topic of NETWORKING.
+In this roundup, we will cover the most popular articles on the topic of Networking.

 You have probably heard about the saying “You never get a chance to make a second impression”.
-First impressions matter; and people make judgements on your personality in a matter of seconds.
+First impressions matter; and people make judgments on your personality in a matter of seconds.
 Shana Lebowitz gives you the 5 step process that will help you instantly connect with anyone at your next networking event.

-Eventhough this article is catered towards women – I believe the advice applies to most career professionals (men & women).
+Even though this article is catered towards women – I believe the advice applies to most career professionals (men & women).
 Betty Liu writes about the importance of networking, and building connections to progress your career.
 In the event you are faced with unfortunate circumstances (downsizing or job loss) you will be glad that you have a network to lean on.

 Very often you hear the same cliches about networking, and how to properly network.
 Leonard Kim takes a different approach in this article.
-He interviews few successful networkers to share their individual ideas & stories.
+He interviews a few successful networkers to share their ideas & stories.
 The article is thought-provoking and will change the way you look at every interaction moving forward.